Nosaj123/rsvp-wedding/wp-content/plugins/add-to-calendar-button/readme.txt

 In case you want to go even further with customizing the look of the Add to Calendar Button, you have multiple expert options.
 They are described in detail at the [advanced usage section of the documentation](https://add-to-calendar-button.com/advanced-use).

+= Can I use a Shortcode inside the Shortcode? =

+Yes, you can.

+Mind that you can only replace the values of the attributes with a shortcode, not the attribute names.

+You also need to use {sc_start}xxx{sc_end} instead of [xxx] as scheme!

 = Does it also come with RSVP forms? =

 If you are signed up for the PRO version, you can transform any button into an RSVP form with one click from the Add to Calendar PRO app.